90 Units of Veterans Housing Proposed for North Lawndale

 All units will be for male and female veterans at or below 60 percent of the Area Median Income (AMI).
 Seventy-five units in the building located in the 2900 block of West Roosevelt Road will receive Veteran Administration Supportive Housing Vouchers from the Chicago Housing Authority (CHA).
 With the CHA rental subsidies, Veterans will not spend more than 30 percent of their income on rent.

 The developer, A Safe Haven Foundation, a nonprofit that has provided housing, job training and other services since 1994 to civilians and veterans struggling with poverty, homelessness and drug and alcohol addiction, is applying for rental subsidies for the remaining 15 units from the Chicago Low-Income Housing Trust Funds to make those apartments affordable at 30 percent AMI.

-City support for the project includes nearly $5 million in cash grants and the sale of seven City-owned vacant lots valued at $875,000 for $1 per lot.
+City support for the project includes nearly $5 million in TIF financing and Multi-Family loan funds and the sale of seven City-owned vacant lots valued at $875,000 for $1 per lot.
 In 2012, A Safer Haven Foundation purchased a lot adjacent to this proposed area from a private entity for $185,000.